josephmurple/pytorch-1.9-cuda-11-3-template/README.md

     $ cd mypytorch/
     $ ls

-You can use shell scripts under ./script folder:
+You can use shell scripts under ./script folder.
+Make sure docker is pre-installed on your machine!

     # For build the docker images
     $ bash scripts/build.sh